 (or Donut Hole entry point), you will leave your Initial Coverage Phase and enter the Coverage Gap or Donut Hole.

-Please note: the Initial Coverage Limit is the total retail costs of
+Please note: the Initial Coverage Limit is the total retail

 your prescription drug purchases.
 This is the amount that you pay plus